djeada/Vtk-Examples/notes/01_data_types_and_structures.md

 A `vtkStructuredGrid` is where structure meets flexibility.
 The grid topology is still orderly (i,j,k indexing), but the points can warp through space, making it perfect for curvilinear coordinate systems and simulation meshes that bend around objects.

-**Do:** use this when you have a logical 3D grid layout but the geometry isn’t axis-aligned.
+**Do** use this when you have a logical 3D grid layout but the geometry isn’t axis-aligned.
-**Don’t:** use it when connectivity isn’t grid-like.
+**Don’t** use it when connectivity isn’t grid-like.
 If neighbors aren’t predictable via indices, you’re heading into unstructured territory.

 * Curvilinear grid maintaining fixed topology.
 * Best for data on curvilinear coordinate systems.